geoserver/geoserver.github.io/_posts/2025-07-18-geoserver-2-27-2-released.md

 We list these community modules purely as a service to the community to raise awareness of interesting add-ons to support, if there is sufficient common interest.
 They are not "production ready".

-How to make contact: browse the GitHub repo ([https://github.com/geoserver/geoserver/tree/main/src/community](https://github.com/geoserver/geoserver/tree/main/src/community) > module > History) to see who
+How to make contact: browse the GitHub repo ([https://github.com/geoserver/geoserver/tree/main/src/community](https://github.com/geoserver/geoserver/tree/main/src/community) > module > History) to see who:
 * a) made the original commit,
 * b) has been making changes (other than refactoring/dependency updates).

-If you want to use a community module (in production), YOU need to arrange funding to
+If you want to use a community module (in production), YOU need to arrange funding to:
 * a) promote it to an official extension (passing tests, etc.) and
 * b) maintain it going forward.